Evaluation of the national Improving Surgical Training pilot

-SQW is evaluating this pilot within England and Wales from February 2019 to December 2021.
-The evaluation explores the programme features and mechanisms, including how it differs from the business as usual model, and trainee and trainer experiences.
-It explores the counterfactual and any negative or unintended consequences, as well as impacts at trainee, trainer, service and programme levels.
-The evaluation draws on existing data as well as capturing additional insights, generating both context specific and generalisable findings regarding the programme.
+SQW is evaluating this pilot within England from February 2019 to December 2021.
+The evaluation will explore the programme features and mechanisms, including how it differs from the business as usual model, and trainee and trainer experiences.
+It will explore the counterfactual and any negative or unintended consequences, and will explore impacts at trainee, trainer, service and programme levels.
+The evaluation will draw on existing data as well as capturing additional insights, generating both context specific and generalisable findings regarding the programme.

 For more information about the evaluation of Improving Surgical Training, please contact Lauren Roberts, SQW Director, via email@example.com.
 For more information about the Improving Surgical Training programme, please contact firstname.lastname@example.org.